 - Students may purchase items from the Lanesfield Gift Shop List, if teachers approve.
 Please let the museum staff know if your group intends to purchase so time can be allotted.

 Farm Family.
 Students experience what it was like to be a child in 1904—from life on the farm and completing chores to the challenges of lessons inside the one-room schoolhouse led by a costumed schoolteacher.
 Program is limited to groups no larger than 60, with a minimum of 20 paid admissions.
 This 2-hour program is appropriate for students K-2nd grade.
-Admission is $4 per person; School staff receive complimentary admission
+Admission is $5 per person; School staff receive complimentary admission.
+(Program cost increases to $5 per person effective January 3, 2023.)

 Farm Family Teacher Packet: Learn more about what to expect on your class’s field trip, Social Studies standards this program addresses, as well as post-visit activities to extend classroom learning.

 Living History Program.
 Students experience a day in the life of a child attending a one-room school in 1904!
 In this fully immersive program, kids are encouraged to dress up and bring a lunch pail.
 The program is 4 hours, targeted at 4th and 5th grade students.
-Admission is $150 per group, 30 people maximum, including school staff and parents.
+Admission is $160 per group, 30 people maximum, including school staff and parents.
+(Program cost increases to $160 effective January 3, 2023.)

 Living History Lite.
 Students get a taste of what life was like for children attending a one-room school in 1904.
 In this fully immersive program, kids are encouraged to dress up.
 This 2-hour program can be adapted to mixed-age groups K-6th grade.
-Admission is $75 per group, 30 people maximum, including school staff and parents.
+Admission is $80 per group, 30 people maximum, including school staff and parents.
+(Program cost increases to $80 effective January 3, 2023.)

 Living History Teacher Packet: Learn more about what to expect on your class’s field trip, Social Studies standards this program addresses, as well as post-visit activities to extend classroom learning.